 Advanced Histopathology Technician requires practical knowledge of the anatomic pathology laboratory practice in one or both areas (i.e. histopathology and cytology).
 Responsibilities include: performing difficult histological, histochemical and immunohistochemical procedures, developing, modifying, or adapting new staining methods or techniques, improving existing methods as necessary for routine histotechnology procedures, troubleshooting issues with instruments.
-Duties and responsibilities include but are not limited to the following: Maintains knowledge of and complies with federal regulations associated with the Clinical Lab Improvement Act of 1988.
+Duties and responsibilities include, but are not limited to the following: Maintains knowledge of and complies with federal regulations associated with the Clinical Lab Improvement Act of 1988.
 Performs a broad range of laboratory procedures including all processing tasks of the histopathology technician occupation involving anatomic pathology, i.e. surgical pathology, autopsy pathology and cytopathology.
 In addition, performs advanced and complex laboratory procedures; recognizes deviation from expected results; analyzes and corrects problems using scientific principles.
 Evaluates and solves problems related to collection and processing of biological specimens for diagnostic evaluation taking into account physiologic processes and requirements.
 Maintains and documents the optimal function of laboratory equipment.
 Uses, identifies malfunctions, repairs, and performs preventative maintenance of laboratory equipment.
 Diagnoses deviations in test performance due to instrument malfunction.
 Performs and documents quality control, quality assurance activities and corrective actions related to test performance using statistical principles and theories of performance improvement, as applicable.
 Adheres to practices and regulations governing safety in the laboratory Identifies discrepancies, solves problems, and presents solutions.
 Evaluates and implements new techniques and procedures in the laboratory in terms of equipment and method comparison using theoretical knowledge.
 Interprets findings and makes recommendations.
 Incorporates principles of educational methodology in the instruction and training of new employees and students and in the laboratory's in-service/continuing education program.
 Communicates effectively and courteously while working as a healthcare team member.
 Provides excellent service as defined by the customer (healthcare providers, patients, and others).
 Gives direction and guidance using underlying histopathology and cytopathology principles.
 Ensures and maintains accurate patient identification through the chain of custody of the specimen.
 Prepares technically adequate slides of surgical, cytology, and autopsy specimens by processing, embedding tissue, cutting, staining and coverslipping.
 Utilizes specialized techniques for handling cell blocks, frozen sections, bone marrows, autopsies, and fine-needle biopsies Examines slides under a microscope to ensure tissue preparation meets laboratory requirements Identifies problems in processing and staining procedures and makes necessary adjustments as needed for diagnostic purposes Assists in autopsy procedures and the maintenance of the autopsy suite, as needed.
-Work Schedule: Full-Time; Monday - Friday; Flexible start times between 8:00pm to 10:00pm (8:00pm-4:30am, 9:00pm-5:30am, 10:00pm-6:30am) Financial Disclosure Report: Not required
+Work Schedule: Full-Time; Monday - Friday; Flexible start times between 8:00pm and 3:00am (8.5 hour shifts) Financial Disclosure Report: Not required

 Providing Health Care for Veterans: The Veterans Health Administration is America’s largest integrated health care system, providing care at 1,255 health care facilities, including 170 medical centers and 1,074 outpatient sites of care of varying complexity (VHA outpatient clinics), serving 9 million enrolled Veterans each year.